 - Is it of benefit to everyone concerned?

 Dr. Royer is excited to continue his history of service within the Rotary Club of Sylvania.
-During his senior year of high school, he won the Don Cisar Citizen Award at Solon High School due to his dedication to service.
+During his senior year of high school, he was awarded the Don Cisar Citizen Award at Solon High School due to his dedication to service.
 While at the University of Dayton, he joined multiple service organizations.
 During his senior year, Dr. Royer was a Marianist Voluntary Service Award Nominee (1999).

 He was able to learn, lead and serve as part of Alpha Phi Omega (APO) a co-ed service fraternity.
 APO uses the principles of Leadership, Friendship and Service to build better leaders.
 Sounds alot like the Rotary Club of Sylvania.
 He served in multiple officer positions and during his senior year, he served as President and completed over 800 hours of service.
 As part of the leadership team, he helped lead the chapter to multiple University of Dayton Top Organization Awards including Best Service Organization in 1996 & 1999 and Best Overall Organization in 1998.
 The Chapter won the Dorothy Day Award for Outstanding Service Reflection in 1999 and the H. Roe Bartle Award for Outstanding Chapter Direction (1996-1999).
 Dr. Royer continued to work with APO for several years as Chapter Advisor to Alpha Phi Omega at the University of Toledo. as a for the APO chapter at the University of Toledo.